WhySooooFurious/The-Mac-Repo/README.md

 - **Windows:** Windows 11 Pro
 - **CPU:** 2/4 Cores, Depends
 - **RAM:** 2/4 GB, Depends

+  ## Notes
+- I either use cracked games because they don't run properly with their launcher OR I don't like the game enough to buy it
+- You can request games to be tested by messaging me on Reddit (u/WhySooooFurious)

 ## Important Notes
 - **Thermal Throttling:** It will happen on some Macs, such as mine.
 Keep that in mind; these are mostly all burst tests, so expect some drop in frame rates over a longer period of time